vigor-nf/vigor-nf.github.io/index.md

 <div class="col-md-4">

 {: .text-justify}
+This is the average latency for the packets/frames that take the longest path through the NF, measured using hardware timestamps (here's [why](https://infoscience.epfl.ch/record/229150?ln=en)).

-Vigor NFs have minimal average latency across all experiments, likely because of their monolithic structure.
+Vigor NFs have minimal latency across all experiments, likely because of their monolithic structure.
 The monolithic structure poses no issue, since we verify correctness of the whole software stack.

 Note, how batching always degrades the average latency due to the necessary delay of accumulating a batch.